 - 1. Stunts in which the base uses only one arm for support are not allowed. - 2.
 Extended static inverted stunts are not allowed (ex: extended handstand is not allowed). - 3.
-Release inversions into or from stunts are not allowed. - 4.
+Release inversions into stunts are ALLOWED but may not exceed prep level and may not exceed a 1⁄2 twist.
+This includes released inversions in a stunt to an upright position. - 4.
 Release twisting skills (load-ins, dismounts, and transitions) are limited to 1 1⁄4 twists. - 5.
 Free flipping stunts are not allowed (ex: leg pitch, walk-in, sponge, rewinds, and straddle catch flips).